Christian Education for Adults

 Men's Bible Study

 All men are invited to join our weekly Bible Study led by Rev. Jimmy Grace on Wednesday mornings at St. Andrew's House.
 Bible Study begins at 6 AM and concludes by 7 AM.
-Coffee and light breakfast will be provided.
+Coffee will be provided.
 Bible Study is a time for fellowship, study, prayer and accountability.
+Meetings resume August 28.

 Women's Bible Study

-All women are invited to join our weekly Bible study led by Rev. Jimmy Grace on Wednesday mornings at St. Andrew's House.
+All women are invited to join our weekly Bible study led by Rev. Jimmy Grace on Wednesday mornings in the Chapel of the Good Shepherd.
 Bible Study begins at 8:30 AM and is a time for fellowship, study, prayer and fellowship.
+Meetings resume August 28.